-The gunwales are the top edge of the hull that start from the bow and end on the stern.
+The gunwales are the top edge of the hull that starts from the bow and ends on the stern.
 The gunwales are called gunnels.

 These are strong and give strength to canoe and bear the weight of the seats.
 The gunwale is one of the parts which are more exposed to scratches.